NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_record.rst

 ``EC01497``: Alaska North Slope [2010]
  |    E043: API, 31.6 does not match density at 60F.
 API should be: 32.5

+``EC01499``: Heritage HE 05
+ |    W009: Distillation fraction recovered is missing or invalid

+``EC01500``: Heritage HE 26
+ |    W009: Distillation fraction recovered is missing or invalid

 ``EC01598``: Deep Water Horizon Riser
+ |    W009: Distillation fraction recovered is missing or invalid
  |    E030: Oils must have an API

 ``EC01655``: Deep Water Horizon Riser